-Make this Dulce de Guayaba into guava jam that you can use to fill cakes, guava sauce to serve with your favorite desserts, or Pasta de Guayaba to serve as candy.
+Make this dulce de guayaba into guava paste (pasta de guayaba) to serve as candy, guava jam (mermelada de guayaba) that you can use to fill cakes, and guava sauce (salsa de guayaba) to serve with your favorite sweets.
 It's a three-in-one recipe!

 When I was a kid we had a guava tree in our backyard.
 The fruit was the most common variety at the time - reddish, small, but very sweet.
 It was perfect for making Dulce de Guayaba (Guava Jam).